Post-Master's Nurse Practitioner (NP) Graduate Certificate Programs - Campus and Online Post-MSN Programs

 Current APRNs can add a new specialization via NP graduate certificate programs as well.
 These programs provide RNs who have already completed a graduate degree with only those courses and supervised clinical hours needed to qualify for state licensure and/or professional certification in an NP specialization.
 Thus, for qualified RNs who hold a minimum of an MSN degree and APRNs who want to add a new specialty, NP graduate certificate programs represent an efficient means of completing NP training without the expense and time commitment required to earn a second graduate degree in an NP specialization.

-Advanced Practice Registered Nursing and Nurse Practitioner (NP) Specializations Explained
+Advanced Practice Registered Nursing (APRN) and Nurse Practitioner (NP) Specializations Explained

 Advanced Practice Registered Nurses, or APRNs, are a category of licensed and/or certified senior-level clinicians who have graduate training in a clinical specialty and who are entrusted with greater responsibilities and a broader scope of practice than RNs.
 For example, APRNs are qualified to order and interpret diagnostic medical tests, manage and direct patient care autonomously and in consultation with physicians and other allied health professionals, and prescribe treatments and medications subject to the prescriptive authority granted by the state in which they practice.